cortes-ciriano-lab/ClonalSim/README.md

-# ClonalSim: A python Wright-Fisher simulator for clonal expansions
+# ClonalSim: A Python Wright-Fisher simulator for clonal expansions
 Use for the MSI evolution paper and thesis chapters.
 ## Description of the code
 #### Master Simulator Function that includes running the following: